1988 Summer Olympics: Homeless camp expansion

 Existing camps for "vagrants" (homeless persons) were ramped up before the 1988 Olympics.
-An Associated Press article states that homeless and alcoholic persons, "but mostly children and the disabled" were arrested and sent to these camps to prepare for the Olympics.
+An Associated Press article states that homeless people and alcoholics, "but mostly children and the disabled" were arrested and sent to these camps to prepare for the Olympics.
 In addition, a prosecutor had his investigation into the Brothers Home camp limited at a number of levels of government "in part out of fear of an embarrassing international incident on the eve of the Olympics."

 In 1975, the previous president of South Korea had begun a policy of rounding up vagrants.
 According to government documents obtained by the Associated Press, from 1981 to 1986 the number of people held increased from 8,600 to more than 16,000.
 Police officers often received promotions based on the number of vagrants they had arrested, and owners of facilities received a subsidy based on the number of people held.
 There were multiple reports of inmates raped or beaten, and sometimes beaten to death.

 4,000 of these "vagrants" were held at the Brothers Home facility.
 Many of the guards were former inmates who had been "promoted" because of loyalty to the camp's owner.
 Various money-making operations were conducted such as manufacturing ball-point pens and fishing hooks, as well as clothing for Daewoo.
 Only a few inmates were paid belatedly for this work.